-An unfortunate statistic indicates that about 50% of tennis players experience ‘Tennis Elbow’- an inflammatory condition accompanied by pain and resulting from the arm’s repetitive motion.
-Only one out of ten players with tennis elbow can play the game using the correct racquet.
+An unfortunate statistic indicates that about 50% of tennis players experience ‘Tennis Elbow’- an inflammatory condition accompanied by pain resulting from the arm’s repetitive motion.
+Only one out of ten players with tennis elbows can play the game using the correct racquet.

 You can reduce your risk of developing this painful condition by using racquets specifically designed for tennis elbow players.
 These are the reasons why this piece is being written, and thankfully, the best tennis racquets for tennis elbow have proven to be a worthwhile investment for those struggling with tennis elbow.